On this page

 In Identity Engine, you can use authenticator-based authenticator enrollment policies to govern recovery authenticator enrollment for the password recovery flow.
 This feature isn't available for factor-based authenticator enrollment policies.

-The enrollment for recovery authenticators (Email, Phone, Okta Verify, and Security question) are governed by both the password policy and the authenticator enrollment policy.
+Both the password policy and the authenticator enrollment policy govern the enrollment of recovery authenticators (Email, phone, Okta Verify, and Security Question).
 For example, if the Email authenticator is enabled and set to Required in the authenticator enrollment policy, then email enrollment is required for recovery even if it isn't required in the password policy.

-Note: Password policy recovery authenticator settings supersedes authenticator enrollment policy settings.
-For example, if the Phone authenticator is Optional or Disabled for the authenticator enrollment policy, but Required for the password policy, then phone enrollment is required for the password recovery flow.
+Note: Password policy recovery authenticator settings supersede the authenticator enrollment policy settings.
+For example, if the phone authenticator is Optional or Disabled for the authenticator enrollment policy, but Required for the password policy, then phone enrollment is required for the password recovery flow.

-See password policy and Configure password policies (opens new window) for details on how to configure the password policy in the Admin Console.
+See password policy (opens new window) and Configure password policies (opens new window) for details on how to configure the password policy in the Admin Console.

 Get authenticator enrollment policies

-To parse a response from the GET /api/v1/policies?type=MFA_ENROLL request, you must determine if the returned authenticator enrollment policy contains either authenticators or factors in the settings schema.
+To parse a response from the GET /api/v1/policies?type=MFA_ENROLL request, you must determine if the returned authenticator enrollment policy contains either authenticators or factors in the settings schema (opens new window).

-Note: Another indicator of an authenticator-based enrollment policy is when type=AUTHENTICATORS in the settings schema.
+Note: Another indicator of an authenticator-based enrollment policy is when type=AUTHENTICATORS in the settings schema (opens new window).
 The type property could be absent from the response of factor-based authenticator enrollment policies.

-If the returned policy uses authenticators, you need to loop through the list of Policy Authenticator objects and use the key property to identify the authenticator.
-See the Authenticators API for more details on the available authenticators in your org.
+If the returned policy uses authenticators, loop through the list of policy authenticator objects (opens new window) and use the key property to identify the authenticator.
+See the Authenticators API (opens new window) for more details on the available authenticators in your org.

-If the returned policy uses factors, you need to loop through every type of Policy Factor Configuration object, as you've done previously for your app.
+If the returned policy uses factors, you need to loop through every type of policy factor configuration object (opens new window), as you've done previously for your app.

-Example of an authenticator enrollment policy response settings snippet with authenticators:
+Response example of an authenticator enrollment policy settings snippet with authenticators:

 "settings": {